Radiation Therapy in India

-- EBRT treatment takes place from Monday to Friday, Saturday and Sunday being the rest days for the patient.
+- EBRT treatment occurs from Monday to Friday, Saturday and Sunday being the rest days for the patient.

 - Each treatment takes a few minutes and is provided as an outpatient procedure.

-- Patient is allowed to go home after the Radiation Therapy.
+- The patient is allowed to go home after the Radiation Therapy.

 Types of Machines used in EBRT